HEALTHY HEART

 Regular Monitoring:

-Regular blood pressure measurements can help in monitoring and managing its values.
+Regular blood pressure measurement can help track and manage its levels effectively.